-The Corporation for Public Broadcasting's (CPB) annual two-year advance appropriation is an essential part of public television's success in pursuing its public service missions of education, public safety and civic leadership.
+The Corporation for Public Broadcasting's (CPB) annual two-year advance appropriation is an essential part of public television's success in providing exceptional local service and pursuing its public service missions of education, public safety and civic leadership.

 President Gerald Ford first proposed an advanced-funding mechanism for CPB in 1976 to insulate programming decisions from political influence.
-Congress reduced President Ford's request from a five-year advance to a two-year advance and has maintained this advanced-funding regime for 40 years, with excellent results.
+Congress reduced President Ford's request from a five-year advance to a two-year advance and has maintained this advanced-funding regime for over 40 years, with excellent results.

 At the national programming level, producers such as Ken Burns work with very long lead times to develop the educational programming that the American people value so highly.
-Between now and 2020, public television will broadcast Ken Burns' specials and series on the history of country music and epic biographies on Ernest Hemingway and Muhammad Ali.
+In coming years, public television will broadcast Ken Burns' specials and series on the history of country music, epic biographies on Ernest Hemingway and Muhammad Ali, and the American Revolution.